-Jessica (pronouns: she/her) serves as a catalyst for developing transformative high impact community engagement experiences that benefit students, off campus partners, and the broader community.
-She graduated from Plymouth State with her B.S. in Marketing in 2003 and her MBA in 2004, and she is currently a doctoral candidate in the EdD program.
-Jessica leads Plymouth State’s Office of Community Impact and is also a teaching lecturer in the Department of Elementary Education and Youth Development.
-She served as the executive director of the Pemi Youth Center for twelve years and co-founded the Faith, Hope & Love Foundation of NH.
+Jess (pronouns: she/her) serves as a catalyst for developing transformative high impact community engagement experiences that benefit students, off campus partners, and the broader community.
+She graduated from Plymouth State with her B.S. in Marketing in 2003, her MBA in 2004, and her Ed.D. in 2020.
+She conducted her doctoral research on the significance of love and love-based practices in educational environments.
+Jess provides leadership for Plymouth State’s Student Life Team and is also a Teaching Lecturer in the Department of Elementary Education & Youth Development and in the Organizational Leadership master’s program.
+She served as the Executive Director of the Pemi Youth Center for twelve years and co-founded the Faith, Hope & Love Foundation of NH.
 As an advisor for the International Social Action Trip program, she has led four trips to Jamaica.
-She is also the co-chair of the President’s Commission on the Status of Women and co-host of the Happiness Quest PBTV show.
-Jessica is passionate about empowering students to grow as active citizens on their journeys of discovery and to create meaningful connections throughout our local and global communities.
+She is also a member of the President’s Commission on the Status of Women and Co-Host of the Happiness Quest PBTV show.
+As an educator and parent, Jess is passionate about empowering youth and young adults to grow as active citizens in cultivating a more compassionate, equitable, and loving world.

 Casey (pronouns: she/her), a deep believer in the power of community, social justice, and creative education, is passionate about raising the consciousness of students, and bringing a heightened awareness to social justice issues through critical pedagogy.
 Casey is an AmeriCorps VISTA alumna, where she served for a year at the NH Coalition to End Homelessness.
 She received her B.A. in Environmental Studies and Community Development from Southern New Hampshire University, and graduated from Ohio University with an M.Ed. in Critical Studies in Education Foundations, and an M.Ed. in College Student Personnel.
 She has a strong interest in strengths-based development in individuals and communities, and creating impact through immersive service and experiential learning.